Harsh7-dev/text-to-image/README.md

 ## Output

-Generated images are saved in the `./output` directory inside the container.
+Generated videos are saved in the `./output` directory inside the container.

 ## Environment Variables

 The application reads environment variables from the `.env` file:
-- `REPLICATE_API_TOKEN`: Your Replicate API token (required)
+- `HUGGINGFACE_API_TOKEN`: Your Hugging Face API token (optional)

 ## Model Used

-This API uses **Stable Diffusion XL** from Replicate, which is a high-quality text-to-image model.
+This API uses **Text-to-Video models** from Hugging Face, which generate short video clips from text descriptions.

 ## Security Notes